Best Practices for Institutional Researchers to Optimize Data Requests and Reclaim the 60% of Team's Capacity

 Approximately 67% of IR professionals we interviewed reported persistent, ongoing confusion around seemingly basic institutional terms like Retention versus persistence (and whether they're semester-to-semester or year-to-year) or census enrollment versus point-in-time snapshots versus official reporting figures.

-Dashboards deployed without embedded definitions, clear documentation, or integrated data dictionaries frequently increased request volume instead of reducing it.
+Dashboards deployed without embedded definitions or data dictionaries increased request volume instead of reducing it.
 Users would generate a number, question whether it matched their expectations, and immediately email IR asking, "Is this right?
 This seems different from last year."

 5